Stability, Efficiency, and Contentedness of Social Storage Networks: Social Storage Network Model

 The modified definition of pairwise stability we use for social storage is given below. \begin{definition} \textit{A social storage network $\mathfrak{g}$ is bilaterally stable if and only if} \begin{enumerate} \item for all $\langle ij\rangle \in \mathfrak{g}$, if $u_{i}(\mathfrak{g}-\langle ij\rangle)>u_{i}(\mathfrak{g})$, then $u_{j}(\mathfrak{g}-\langle ij\rangle)< u_{j}(\mathfrak{g})$, and \item for all $\langle ij\rangle \not \in \mathfrak{g}$, if $u_{i}(\mathfrak{g}+\langle ij\rangle) > u_{i}(\mathfrak{g})$, then $u_{j}(\mathfrak{g}+\langle ij\rangle) < u_{j}(\mathfrak{g})$. \end{enumerate} \end{definition}

 Definition \ref{def:stability} is a network stability concept, whose first part states that no pair of agents with a link between them, wants to delete the link, and the second part states that no pair of agents has an incentive to add a new link.
 Note that neither link formation (addition) nor link deletion can happen without mutual consent.
 Our further discussions about social storage stability stands on Definition \ref{def:stability}.

+\begin{remark} Definition \ref{def:stability} can be rewritten using only conditions on the addition of links by rewriting the first condition (that is, the deletion condition) as a condition for addition in $\mathfrak{g^c}$.
+Similarly, we can also rewrite Definition \ref{def:stability} using only deletion conditions. \end{remark}

 Now, we generalize Definition \ref{def:stability} so that it is suitable as a solution concept for the two frameworks discussed in the previous section.

 For this, we first define {\em{remaining storage}} available with agent $i$ in a network $\mathfrak{g}$ as

 and {\em{remaining budget}} of agent $i$ in $\mathfrak{g}$ as

 where